etkayapar/bamRefine/README.md

 ### Parameters:

   * `-s, --snps`: SNP collection file.
-This can be either BED or SNP formatted files.
-To see an example file, see
+This can be either 4/5 column BED or SNP formatted files.
+Fields/columns can be either tab separated or space delimited.
+Both are acceptable.
+For safety, dont mix and match two delimiters in the same file.
+For examples, see
     ```data/```
   * `-g, --genome-fasta`: Path to genome fasta file.
 This
     is needed only for fetcing contig names.
 Genome should be